 DIY Scrappy Fabric Pencil Banner

 Learn how to make a sweet fabric pencil banner using felt and fabric scraps!
 This banner is a fun way to decorate for back-to-school and is perfect for learning spaces.
-Grab my free template to help you get started!

 Hello Crafty Friends!
 With back-to-school around the corner I wanted to share this cute fabric pencil banner I created with fabric scraps!
 Making these scrappy banners is one of my favorite ways to decorate for different seasons, holidays and special events.
 They are fun to make, great for using up fabric scraps, and they use simple embroidery stitches.